Adele: 2006–2010: Career beginnings and 19

-In November 2008, Adele moved to Notting Hill, London after leaving her mother's house, a move that prompted her to give up drinking.
+In November 2008, Adele moved to Notting Hill, leaving her mother's house and quitting drinking.
 The album was certified gold in early 2009, by the RIAA.
 By July 2009, the album had sold 2.2 million copies worldwide.

 At the 51st Annual Grammy Awards in February 2009, Adele won the award for Best New Artist, in addition to the award for Best Female Pop Vocal Performance for "Chasing Pavements", which was also nominated for Record of the Year and Song of the Year.
 Adele performed "Chasing Pavements" at the ceremony in a duet with Jennifer Nettles.
 In 2010, Adele received a Grammy nomination for Best Female Pop Vocal Performance for "Hometown Glory".
 In April her song "My Same" entered the German Singles Chart after it had been performed by Lena Meyer-Landrut in the talent show contest Unser Star für Oslo, or Our Star for Oslo, in which the German entry to the Eurovision Song Contest 2010 was determined.
 In late September, after being featured on The X Factor, Adele's version of Bob Dylan's "Make You Feel My Love" re-entered the UK singles chart at number 4.
 During the 2010 CMT Artists of the Year special, Adele performed a widely publicised duet of Lady Antebellum's "Need You Now" with Darius Rucker.
 This performance was later nominated for a CMT Music Award.